 18.2.3.
-MirrorMode replication
+Mirror mode replication

-MirrorMode is a hybrid configuration that provides all of the consistency guarantees of single-provider replication, while also providing the high availability of multi-provider.
-In MirrorMode two providers are set up to replicate from each other (as a multi-provider configuration), but an external frontend is employed to direct all writes to only one of the two servers.
+Mirror mode is a hybrid configuration that provides all of the consistency guarantees of single-provider replication, while also providing the high availability of multi-provider.
+In Mirror mode two providers are set up to replicate from each other (as a multi-provider configuration), but an external frontend is employed to direct all writes to only one of the two servers.
 The second provider will only be used for writes if the first provider crashes, at which point the frontend will switch to directing all writes to the second provider.
 When a crashed provider is repaired and restarted it will automatically catch up to any changes on the running provider and resync.

 18.2.3.1.
-Arguments for MirrorMode
+Arguments for Mirror mode

-- Provides a high-availability (HA) solution for directory writes (replicas handle reads) - As long as one provider is operational, writes can safely be accepted - Provider nodes replicate from each other, so they are always up to date and can be ready to take over (hot standby) - Syncrepl also allows the provider nodes to re-synchronize after any downtime
+- Provides a high-availability (HA) solution for directory writes (replicas handle reads) - As long as one provider is operational, writes can safely be accepted - Provider nodes replicate from each other, so they are always up to date and can be ready to take over (hot standby) - Syncrepl also allows the provider nodes to re-synchronize after any downtime active

 18.2.3.2.
-Arguments against MirrorMode
+Arguments against Mirror mode

-- MirrorMode is not what is termed as a Multi-Provider solution.
-This is because writes have to go to just one of the mirror nodes at a time - MirrorMode can be termed as Active-Active Hot-Standby, therefore an external server (slapd in proxy mode) or device (hardware load balancer) is needed to manage which provider is currently active - Backups are managed slightly differently - ◆ If backing up the Berkeley database itself and periodically backing up the transaction log files, then the same member of the mirror pair needs to be used to collect logfiles until the next database backup is taken
+- Mirror mode is not what is termed as a Multi-Provider solution.
+This is because writes have to go to just one of the mirror nodes at a time - Mirror mode can be termed as Active-Active Hot-Standby, therefore an external server (slapd in proxy mode) or device (hardware load balancer) is needed to manage which provider is currently

+• Backups are managed slightly differently

-For configuration, please see the MirrorMode section below
+For configuration, please see the Mirror mode section below